 Background and Context

 These resources will help students develop a thorough understanding of Foreign Policy and make connections between historical events, current conversations, and current policy proposals surrounding the issue.
-This section includes all of the context and content previously included in Close Up’s public policy chapters.

 Current Issue Debates